ssbc/ssb-meta-feeds-migration-spec/README.md

 could be only replicating the index feed and common private groups for feeds outside of your hops range.
-Clients are expected to replicate as much of the tree that they can within their hops range to increase the likelyhood that content will be available when replicating with peers.
+Clients are expected to replicate as much of the tree that they can within their hops range to increase the likelihood that content will be available when replicating with peers.

 Lets consider the scenarios: